guikunchen/guikunchen.github.io/_pages/about.md

 ---
 About Me
 =======
   I am currently a D.Eng student at Zhejiang University.
-My research interests include artificial intelligence, with a focus on scene understanding, 3D reconstruction, and large language models.
+My research interests include artificial intelligence, with a focus on scene understanding, 3D reconstruction, and (multimodal) large language models.

 <br />